Contact

 Can We Settle the Case Without Conducting Discovery?

 First, before answering the question asked in the title, it is important to understand the definition of the word “discovery” as it pertains in the legal sense.
-While it is true discovery means to find out about, investigate, ask questions about, and explore information relevant to a topic, there is a deeper meaning when it comes to preparing a legal case for court.
-The following definition is found online from upcounsel “The formal procedure used by parties to a lawsuit to obtain information before a trial is called discovery Part of the pretrial litigation process during which each party requests...
+While it is true that discovery generally means to find out about, investigate, ask questions about, and explore information relevant to a topic, it carries a deeper meaning when ...

 Completing a Family Law Case